c-r-loh/lancs/README.md

 # lancs
-rough rmds of packages and analyses done in modules taken datasets included if analyses was on generated data
+rough rmds of analyses done in modules taken datasets included if analyses was on generated data